-5.6 TUMBLE
+5.6 INSTAGRAM

-The Tumblr page
+The Instagram page

-During PREMIUM, we expect each team to document their project progress by means of a Tumblr page.
-Your Midterm presentation will be based upon your Tumblr page, and during the Closing Event, we will reward special prizes to the teams with the best Tumblr pages.
+During PREMIUM, we expect each team to document their project progress by means of an Instagram profile.
+During the PREMIUM Closing Event, we will reward a special prize as well to the team with the best online representation of their project, and engagement shown online.